 II.
 God's Choice

 Despite the sin that has separated us from a holy God, the believer was chosen by Him.
-Not because of anything we have done, but because of his grace, mercy and love (John 3:16; Ephesians 2:8-9; Titus 3:5).
+Paul has this to say about us in Ephesians 1:4-6:

 III.
 Our New Family

-It should be further noted that man was never meant to live alone, and now we have been placed in fellowship with other believers.
-This fellowship of redeemed people is called the Body of Christ, or the Church.
+And having snatched us out of that eternal separation and judgment God has taken those whom He has chosen and placed them in fellowship.
+Mankind was never meant to live alone, and now we have been placed together with other believers.
+This fellowship of redeemed in this Dispensation in which we are now living is called the Body of Christ, or the Church.
 Each individual plays a role in the growth of the Church.
 We are all given Spiritual gifts that serve a vital function for the edification of the Body (I Corinthians 12:1-11).

-Thank the Lord that He isn't finished with us, but will bring us to complete maturity.
-His goal is to make us like His Son, the Lord Jesus Christ.
+Thank the Lord that He isn't finished with us yet, but will bring us to complete maturity.
+The goal of His choice of us is to make us like His perfect, sinless and loving Son, the Lord Jesus Christ.
 (Philippians 1:6; Romans 8:29; I John 3:2,3).
 And then, as trophies of His grace, we will bring glory to Him and enjoy Him forever.